coder/timer/README.md

 `cmdperf` measures the performance of a command by running it many times and producing runtime statistics.

-It is inspired by `perf stat`, but works on MacOS.
+It's inspired by `perf stat`, but works on MacOS.

 ## Install